 It’s an ethnic cuisine that seems simple enough to make, but difficult to get just right for many, but lately, there are a few shops scattered around Kanto that have made themselves worthy of my (not very authoritative) praise.
-These aren’t going to be chains like Taco Bell, Frijoles, and Guzman Y Gomez(although I am grateful for them too!); These are places that are one-offs where you’ll feel like Instagramming and Facebooking that enchilada when it comes to the table.
+These aren’t chains like Taco Bell, Frijoles, and Guzman Y Gomez(although I am grateful for them too!); These are places that are one-offs where you’ll feel like Instagramming and Facebooking that enchilada when it comes to the table.

 In 2015, I wound up living in this blue-collar neighborhood just between Musashi-Kosugi and Mizonoguchi on the JR Nambu Line.
 There’s nothing particularly spectacular about the area other than cheap housing close to major rail lines.
-But situated a 10 minute walk from the south exit of the train station is a hidden gem, Cactus Burrito.
+But situated a 10-minute walk from the south exit of the train station is a hidden gem, Cactus Burrito.
 Their slogan even states itself as being “an oasis in the desert.”
-One look at the menu awash in all manner of burritos, enchirios, carne asada fries and a fridge chocked full of craft beer, and you can easily see why I make the trek to this hole-in-the-wall joint long after I moved out of the area.
+One look at the menu awash in all manner of burritos, enchirios, carne asada fries, and a fridge chocked full of craft beer, and you can easily see why I make the trek to this hole-in-the-wall joint long after I moved out of the area.

 Cactus Burrito (A Cactus In The Desert)

 Baja is a straight-up dive-bar “cantina” style outpost on the edge of the upscale Naka-Meguro neighborhood just south of the Meguro River.
 I became acquainted with the place about eight years ago during the cherry-blossom viewing that happens around here.
 I became a frequent patron due to the affordable prices, tasty authentic tacos, and heavy pours on cocktails.
 The place can only seat maybe five people, but feel free to take your tacos on the run; there are a few outdoor benches, and that river stroll is very picturesque if you’ve never been over this way before.